merterkoc/mongo_pool/README.md

 Future<void> main() async {
-  /// Create a pool of 5 connections final MongoDbPoolService poolService = MongoDbPoolService(
+  /// Create a pool of 5 connections

+  final MongoDbPoolService poolService = MongoDbPoolService(
     const MongoPoolConfiguration(

+      /// [maxLifetimeMilliseconds] is the maximum lifetime of a connection in the pool.
+      /// Connection pools can dynamically expand when faced with high demand.
+Unused
+      /// connections within a specified period are automatically removed, and the pool
+      /// size is reduced to the specified minimum when connections (poolSize) are not reused within
+      /// that timeframe.
       maxLifetimeMilliseconds: 180000,

+      /// [leakDetectionThreshold] is the threshold for connection leak detection.
+      /// If the connection is not released within the specified time, it is
+      /// considered as a leak.
+      /// It won't work if no value is set.
+It is recommended to set a value
       leakDetectionThreshold: 10000,
       uriString: 'mongodb://localhost:27017/my_database',

+      /// [poolSize] is the minimum number of connections in the pool.
       poolSize: 2,
     ),
   );